LIVE | Missing US service member in Iran has been rescued

 Launching of an F/A-18E Super Hornet

-The war between the United States, Israel and Iran enters critical hours, marked by a strong military escalation and a total stalemate on the diplomatic track.
-In the last hours, Washington confirmed the rescue of the two crew members of an F-15 fighter shot down by Iran, in a high-risk operation that evidences the intensity of the direct combat between both countries.
+The war between the United States, Israel and Iran is entering a critical time, marked by a strong military escalation and a complete stalemate on the diplomatic track.
+In recent hours, Washington confirmed the rescue of the two crew members of an F-15 fighter shot down by Iran, in a high-risk operation that evidences the intensity of the direct combat between both countries.

 At the same time, President Donald Trump has issued an ultimatum to Tehran: 48 hours to reach an agreement or reopen the Strait of Hormuz, under threat of a major offensive, while Iran refuses to negotiate and warns it will respond without restraint.

-On the ground, cross-attacks continue: Iran claims to have shot down more U.S. aircraft during rescue operations, while the U.S. and Israel prepare new bombings, including possible attacks on Iranian energy infrastructure.
+On the ground, attacks continue: Iran claims to have shot down more U.S. aircraft during rescue operations, while the U.S. and Israel prepare new bombings, including possible attacks on Iranian energy infrastructure.

 With the Strait of Hormuz under threat, the conflict is already having a global impact on energy and trade, as the risk of further escalation across the region grows and the war nears a tipping point.